Still Alive (Demi Lovato song): Music video

 The music video for "Still Alive" premiered on Lovato's Vevo channel on the same date as the single's release.
 Directed by Jensen Noen, it features cameos by Shinoda and Spencer Charnas of Ice Nine Kills; the latter stated that he was "honoured" to have a cameo in a video for "one of [his] all time favourite movie franchises".

 The video starts with Lovato showing up at a hotel with a group of friends.
 She hands an invitation to a hotel worker, that reads "Do you like scary movies?."
 Lovato and her friends sit down for a screening of the film.
-The video also contains scenes taken from the film starring Melissa Barrera, Jenna Ortega, Jasmin Savoy Brown, Mason Gooding, Hayden Panettiere, and Courteney Cox.
+The video also contains scenes taken from the film starring characters portrayed by Sam Carpenter (Melissa Barrera), Tara Carpenter (Jenna Ortega), Mindy Meeks-Martin (Jasmin Savoy Brown), Chad Meeks-Martin (Mason Gooding), Anika Kayoko (Devyn Nekoda), and Gale Weathers (Courteney Cox).
 The screening stops and the person in charge of it, drops dead and Ghostface appears to attack Lovato and her friends as they try to fight off him and escape.
 By the end of the video, Lovato manages to finish off the villain and it ends up being that it was all part of the screening.